jrgdre/StdIn/ReadMe.md

 - OS
 - If it is interactive keyboard input or a redirected file input

-Especially under MS-Windows the is a difference between those.
+Especially under MS-Windows there is a difference between those.
 But usually we are only interested in the input data and not in where they come from.

 ## Build